swapnilbose-code/data-analyst-portfolio/Banking-Risk-Analysis/README.md

 # Project Overview
 Performed risk analysis on loan data to identify high-risk customers and understand default patterns.
 The project helps in improving risk assessment and lending decisions.

+# Business Problem
+Financial institutions need to minimize loan defaults by identifying high-risk customers, but lack clear insights into how factors like credit score, income, and loan amount impact risk.

 ## 📊 Dashboard Preview
 ![Dashboard](Dashboard%20Preview.jpg)